Qi-max/amlearn/README.md

 flexibility and fast-computation (>10x times faster than pure Python) of features.
 Please see examples in the SRO and MRO representations in the `amlearn.featurize`.

-Please see more details in a recent paper from us: [Qi Wang and Anubhav Jain.
-Linking plastic heterogeneity of bulk metallic glasses to quench-in structural defects with machine learning](https://arxiv.org/abs/1904.03780). [arXiv:1904.03780](https://arxiv.org/abs/1904.03780)

 <div align='center'><img alt="amlearn" src="docs_rst/_static/schematic_ML_of_deformation.png" width="800"></div>
 &nbsp;

-In addition, wrapper classes and utility functions for featurizers powered by matminer/amp and machine learning algorithms supported by scikit-learn are also included.
+In addition, wrapper classes and utility functions for machine learning algorithms supported by scikit-learn are also included.